andli/pymkm/README.md

 # 📙 PyMKM

+> _NEW in 2.4.0: Configurable csv import columns._

 > _NEW in 2.3.0: Custom price calculator modules._

 Python wrapper for the [cardmarket.com API](https://api.cardmarket.com/ws/documentation/API_2.0:Main_Page) (version 2.0, using OAuth1 and the "Dedicated app" option).